bjerrep/obsoleta/README.md

 ## Search paths

-Obsoleta currently have no concept of a default search path and it will fall over if none is given.
+Obsoleta will use current working directory as default search root if nothing else is explicitly given.
 Search paths can be specified on the command line using '--path' and/or in the configuration file.
 All paths are concatenated to a single list which is traversed at each invocation (no caching, at least not yet).
 The configuration file have a 'paths' which is just a json array, and a 'env_paths' string which is shell expanded (it can contain environment variables in $ style).
 Both '--path' and 'env_paths' can be : separated lists.

 ## Slots/multislots